 7. Apipheny

-Apipheny is a Google Sheets add-on that functions as an API query tool, allowing users to import data from any REST API into a spreadsheet by writing API requests directly inside Sheets.
+Apipheny is a Google Sheets add-on that lets users import data from any REST API by writing API requests directly inside the spreadsheet, designed for those who want a lightweight retrieval tool without a separate automation platform.

 Key features: